Common Questions

 -

-Prenatal consults are typically 45 minutes to 1 hour.
+Prenatal consults are typically 45 minutes to 1 hour but could be longer depending on your needs.

 Consults that include an assesment of infant feeding will typically last 1.5 to 2 hours depending on when the infant is ready to feed and what intervention/s or support are needed.